15 iCarol Messaging Tools That Improve Your Crisis Intervention Service

 Grow and Expand your service – Perhaps you want to set up a new text or chat service aimed specifically at teens.
 Using “Portals” iCarol can separate these new programs from the rest of your messaging platform.
 This program might have its own hours of operation, and you need to collect different data for that program than you would for your base chat/text service, all of which is possible now that you’ve separated this service out via Portals.

-At iCarol we pride ourselves on being a choice solution for non-profit helplines, due in part to our vast experience and intimate knowledge of the helpline industry, and our Messaging capabilities follow those same principles.
-To learn more about using iCarol to provide Online Emotional Support, current iCarol users can check out the tutorial videos found in the “Help” section of your iCarol system, and open a case to ask questions or start a trial.
-Everyone is welcome to join us for a webinar on Messaging to learn more, too!
+At iCarol we pride ourselves on being a choice solution for crisis centers and suicide prevention services, due in part to our vast experience and intimate knowledge of the industry, and our Live Chat and SMS/Texting capabilities follow those same principles.
+To learn more about using iCarol to provide services by Live Chat or SMS/Text, current iCarol users can check out the tutorial videos and articles found in the iCarol Help Center, and open a ticket to ask questions or add a service to your organization’s iCarol system.
+If you’re not yet an iCarol customer, simply email us or schedule a meeting, and we’ll be delighted to discuss our solutions and answer your questions.